-L icensing and Planning Policy Committee 8 members Terms of reference: 1.
+L icensing and Planning Policy Committee TBC members Те rms of reference: 1.
 To be responsible for exercising regulatory and policy functions under the relevant legislation concerning the determination of: a.
 Alcohol and entertainment licence applications. b.
 Gambling licence applications.
 Applications for the granting, renewal, transfer or revocation or sex establishments licenses; private hire and public hire licences.
-2. To be responsible for influencing and controlling development Planning Authority including: and use of land as Local a.
+2. To be responsible for influencing and controlling development and use of land as Loca Planning Authority including: a.
 Preparation, adoption and review of the statutory Development Plan, including Local Development Documents. b.
-Preparation, adoption and review of Supplementary Pla anning Documents.
-3. 3.
+Preparation, adoption and review of Supplementary Planning Documents.
+3. .
 To carry out the functions falling within the committee's area of responsibility as set out below, working within the budget and policy framework approved by Full Council, except where these functions remain the reserve of the Full Council or have been delegated to another committee.
-4. 4.
-To recommend to council new or changes to previously approved policies.
+4. To recommend to council new or changes to previously approved policies.
 5. To establish sub-committees or member working groups to progress work of the committee.
-6. To decide on matters falling within its responsibility or delegat Directors of the council.
-However, this does not prevent the co to exercise the function itself.
-Ar eas of responsibility: То consider and approve: a) Local Plan documents for public consultation (including Deve up to Preferred Options stage and Supplementary Planning D Consultation stage). b) Final versions of Supplementary Planning Guidance (includin Design Codes) Planning Guidance Documents, land use polic masterplans and briefs for specific areas and any subsequen Development Plan not constituting a new or substantially revi cy statements, t changes to the
+6. To decide on matters falling within its responsibility or delegate decision making to Directors of the council.
+However, this does not prevent the committee from choosing to exercise the function itself.
+Ar eas of responsibility: То consider and approve: a) Local Plan documents for public consultation (including Development Plan Documents up to Preferred Options stage and Supplementary Planning Documents up to Consultation stage). b) Final versions of Supplementary Planning Guidance (including Masterplans and Design Codes) Planning Guidance Documents, land use policy statements, masterplans and briefs for specific areas and any subsequent changes to the Development Plan not constituting a new or substantially revised Development Plan